ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 4. Raises an alert in case of exceptions.

 **VID generation policy**
-1. VID generated should contain the number of digits as configured
+1. VID generated should contain the number of digits as configured.
 1. Validates if the VID is generated as per the defined logic mentioned below
    * The number should not contain any alphanumeric characters
    * The number should not contain any repeating numbers for 2 or more than 2 digits